Tessa’s Recipe Rundown

 Cornstarch

-There’s just a touch of cornstarch to help make these cookies a little softer.
-Feel free to omit if you don’t have any.
+There’s just a touch of cornstarch to help make these cookies softer and more tender.
+Feel free to omit if you don’t have any, but your cookies won’t be quite as soft and tender.

 Eggs